Have you been in a motorcycle accident?

 They should fit snugly and be made from durable leather or Kevlar.

 Boots are another vital piece of safety gear for motorcycle riders.
 They protect your feet and lower legs from the elements and injuries in a fall.
-Look for boots made from sturdy materials like leather or Kevlar that fit snugly around your ankles.
+Look for boots made from sturdy leather or Kevlar that fit snugly around your ankles.

 Visibility is integral to protecting yourself riding a motorcycle.
 This means wearing bright clothing and ensuring your bike has working headlights and taillights.
 It is also a good idea to ride in well-lit areas and avoid blind spots.